A finiteness result for $p$-adic families of Bianchi modular forms: Explicit computations

-We now analyze some explicit examples of Hida families with the aim of proving, when this is true, that the family interpolates only finitely many classical automorphic forms.
-Our approach is based on Theorem \ref{thm:mainalgebraic}, which allows one to verify via a finite amount of computation that a component of the ordinary Hecke algebra $\IT$ has finitely many classical points.
-More precisely, Theorem \ref{thm:mainalgebraic} yields the following corollary: \begin{cor} Let $\IT$ denote the ordinary $p$-adic Hecke algebra of tame level $N$ for some split prime $p$.
-Assume a component of $\IT$ passing through a ordinary cuspidal newform $\Pi$ of trivial weight and level dividing $\Gamma_0(Np)$ contains infinitely many classical points.
-Then either its support in $\Lambda$ contains the diagonal, or for every $i\in\IN$ the Hida family interpolates an ordinary cusp form, new at level $\Gamma_0(N)\cap\Gamma_1(p^{i+1})$. \end{cor} \begin{proof} Everything follows from Theorem \ref{thm:mainalgebraic}, noting that the characteristic power series $\phi$ of $\IT$ in $\Lambda$, after normalizing so that $\Pi$ is above the origin in $\Lambda$ and $\phi(0,0)=0$, has to vanish along a subtorus.
-Thus in particular $\phi(\zeta_1-1,\zeta_2-1)=0$ for all pairs $(\zeta_1,\zeta_2)\in\mu_{p^\infty}(\overline{\IQ}_p)$ satisfying some multiplicative relation $\zeta_1^A\cdot\zeta_2^B=1$, for fixed $(A,B)\in \IZ_p^2$ not both zero, and the result follows by specializing at those points. \end{proof} It follows that for our purposes we are led to computing with spaces of cuspidal Bianchi modular forms with nebentypus.
+is on the support of the Hida family in $\Lambda$.
+Now apply the specialization map \eqref{map:sp.}, taking into account our specific normalization.
+It follows from Hida's control theorem that each of the primes $P_{0,\zeta,\zeta^M}$ on the support of the Hida family interpolates a characteristic zero Hecke eigensystem for the algebra generated by the Hecke operators on $H^1_{P,\ord}(\Delta_1(p^{i+1}),V_{0,0,\varepsilon}(E/\calO))$, with notations as in Section \ref{sec:one}.
+In our context we simply take $\Delta_1(p^{i+1})=\Gamma_0(N)\cap \Gamma_1(p^{i+1})$.
+These eigensystems correspond to classical ordinary cuspidal newforms for each $i\geq 1$, as claimed. \end{proof} It follows that for our purposes we are led to computing with spaces of cuspidal Bianchi modular forms with nebentypus.
 Computations of spaces of Bianchi modular forms have a rich history, and were necessary to exploring modularity questions (see e.g., \cite{MR743014}), especially in the absence of many algebro-geometric constructions available for modular forms over $\IQ$.
 In general, there seems to be a paucity of genuine (not twists of base-change or CM automorphic forms) cuspidal Bianchi modular forms.
 We refer the reader to \cite{MR3091734,Rahm:2017aa} for some large scale computations along those lines.
 While this expectation is convenient for our intentions, we are not aware of any systematic computations which also include nebentypi.
-In practice, given an ordinary cuspidal newform in trivial weight $\Pi$ which lifts to an ordinary family of tame level $N$, Corollary \ref{cor:checktwists} leads to the following strategy of checking there are finitely many classical automorphic forms on the family: \begin{strategy} \begin{enumerate} \item Compute spaces of non-trivial weight $(k,k)$ and level $\Gamma_0(N)$ to find $k>0$ such that there is no cuspidal cohomology in $H^1(\Gamma_0(N),V_{k,k}(\IC))$. \item Compute the dimensions of the new subspaces of cusp forms in trivial weight and level dividing $\Gamma_0(N)\cap\Gamma_1(p^{i+1})$ for $i=1$.
-For the ordinary newforms (see the criterion in Lemma \ref{lemma:ordinary}), check via a Hecke eigenvalue computation whether they satisify the necessary congruences to lie on the family.
+In practice, given an ordinary cuspidal newform in trivial weight $\varphi$ which lifts to an ordinary family of tame level $N$, Corollary \ref{cor:checktwists} leads to the following strategy of checking there are finitely many classical automorphic forms on the family: \begin{strategy} \begin{enumerate} \item Compute spaces of non-trivial weight $(k,k)$ and level $\Gamma_0(N)$ to find $k>0$ such that there is no cuspidal cohomology in $H^1(\Gamma_0(N),V_{k,k}(\IC))$. \item Compute the dimensions of the new subspaces of cusp forms in trivial weight and level dividing $\Gamma_0(N)\cap\Gamma_1(p^{i+1})$ for $i=1$.
+For the ordinary newforms (see the criterion in Lemma \ref{lemma:ordinary}), check via a Hecke eigenvalue computation whether they satisfy the necessary congruences to lie on the family.
 If none do, we are done. \item If one finds a cuspidal newform in the family at level dividing $\Gamma_0(N)\cap\Gamma_1(p^{i+1})$ for $i=1$, repeat the previous step for $i=2,3,...$ until there is no new cuspform to be found at that level lying on the family. \end{enumerate} \end{strategy}